 The video was shot in Vancouver, British Columbia, in March 2018, during the GLOBE Leadership Summit for Sustainable Business.
 We extend our thanks to the CCS thought leaders who made themselves available during the summit to discuss their views and experience regarding the technologies and policies involved in moving CCS forward.
 Thanks also to our partners at Wide Awake Films for bringing this video to life.

-Cory Channon is an International Representative with the International Brotherhood of Boilermakers in Canada.
+Cory Channon is the International Director of Climate Change Policy Solutions for the M.O.R.E Work Investment Fund with the International Brotherhood of Boilermakers.
 A member of the Boilermakers since 1986, he served as a representative with Local 146 (Edmonton, Alberta) for four years prior to his appointment as an International Rep, in 2003.
 In 2014, he was appointed Assistant to the International President and Assistant Director of Construction Sector Operations, Canada.
 Channon currently sits on the Executive Board of the Building and Construction Trades Council of Canada.
 He represents the International Brotherhood of Boilermakers as a member of the Global CCS Institute.

 Dr. Julio Friedmann is the CEO of Carbon Wrangler and a Distinguished Fellow of the Energy Futures Initiative.
 He also served as the Principal Deputy Assistant Secretary for the Office of Fossil Energy at the U.S. Department of Energy, where his portfolio included research and programs in clean coal and carbon management, oil and gas systems, and international engagements in clean fossil energy.
 In his earlier role as Deputy Assistant Secretary for Clean Coal and Carbon Management, Dr. Friedmann focused on clean coal and carbon capture, utilization and storage.